-PSF does not pay for referrals.
+PSF does not curently pay for referrals.

-PSF and financial professionals may enter into lead generation, marketing and/or referral arrangements with third parties and other financial intermediaries, including for the purpose of introducing new customers.
+PSF and financial professionals may enter into lead generation, marketing and/or referral arrangements with third parties and other financial intermediaries, including introduction of new customers.
 The fees paid for these services can be structured in various ways, including an ongoing flat fee.